nicotsou/nicotsou.com/content/blog/tltr-typescript-non-null-assertion/index.md

 Now, someone who is a regular visitor to this blog, will start connecting the dots.
 How does this feature differ from [Optional Chaining](https://nicotsou.com/tltr-typescript-optional-chaining/)?

-Well, first of this is a TypeScript-only feature.
-It’s logic is strictly limited in compilation time, in which TypeScript is comparing the compatibility of two types.
+Well, first off, this is a TypeScript-only feature.
+Its logic is strictly limited in compilation time, in which TypeScript is comparing the compatibility of two types.
 You’re basically signing the terms and conditions, and TypeScript depends on your gut feeling.

 Optional chaining, on the other side, is a JavaScript feature.
 And it’s much more of a safer approach.